 Updated in Summer 2019 for PY19 TRM.
-LED Upstream NTG ratio updated in Winter 2020 for the PY19 TRM v2.1
+LED Upstream NTG ratio updated in Winter 2020 for the PY19 TRM v2.0.
+Total Resource Benefit section updated in Winter 2020 for the PY20 TRM v1.0.

 DEVELOPMENT OF AVOIDED COSTS

 Economic benefits to the State of Hawaii from efficiency include the avoided costs associated with the energy that is saved.
 The value of the energy that is saved is called the Total Resource Benefit (TRB).
 To estimate the TRB for individual measures, programs or the whole portfolio, future avoided energy costs (\$/kWh) and avoided capacity costs (\$/kW) need to be estimated.